marmessi93/LCE/doc/tutorial.rst

 -----------------
 LCE has been initially designed for a specific application in [6]_, and then evaluated on the public UCI datasets [5]_ in [7]_.
 Results show that LCE obtains on average a better prediction performance than the state-of-the-art classifiers, including Random Forest and XGBoost.
+For a comparison between LCE, Random Forest and XGBoost on different public datasets, using the public implementations of the aforementioned algorithms, please refer to my article published in Towards Data Science `"LCE: The Most Powerful Machine Learning Method?" <https://towardsdatascience.com/lce-the-most-powerful-machine-learning-method-e8ea77f317d6?source=friends_link&sk=c8911ad03dd1e0e3fd02a17835609737>`_.

 References
 ----------